Sears Home Services

 Follow these tips from Sears Home Services for a washer that will not drain

 When a washer fails to drain, there can be several underlying reasons.
-To prevent unnecessary part replacements, we advise consulting a Sears Home Services professional to conduct diagnostic tests, identifying the root cause of the issue.
+To avoid replacing unneeded parts, we recommend scheduling washer repair with a Sears Home Services professional who can perform diagnostic tests to identify the root cause of the problem.
 Our technicians possess extensive experience in diagnosing various types of washer failures.

 Things to be aware of with a washer will not drain diagnosis